Saltpeter, Horse Sweat, and Biltong: The origins of our national food.

 His contract to salt the meat was with the largest employer at the Cape, the cornerstone to its existence namely to provide freshwater and provisions to ships passing southern African, en route to the East Indies and back to Europe.

 He would, therefore, have been under pressure to find a solution and the pressure would have mounted in light of the fact that his first suggestion of double salting the meat would not have been effective.
-Double salting in the winter is a good strategy, but not in the summer since spoilage overtakes salt penetration of the meat which reduce available water sufficiently to limit bacterial spoilage, especially if the meat juices drawn out by the first salting are discarded to prevent tbem from being re-absorbed into the meat.
+Double salting in the winter is a good strategy, but not in the summer since spoilage overtakes salt penetration of the meat which reduces available water sufficiently to limit bacterial spoilage, especially if the meat juices drawn out by the first salting are discarded to prevent them from being reabsorbed into the meat.
 Let’s look at the dates again to reconstruct some of what was happening.

 The meat that went bad happened in 1709.
 This was when he started coming up with alternatives.
 At least one of such alternatives we knew about.
 At this time, he was contracted to supply all the meat required by the Company together with Willem Basson, Jan Oberholster, and Anthony Abrahamsz.
 The prices offered by the Company for meat was however too low and the farmers refused to sell.
 One of these farmers, Adam Tas collected signatures for a petition against Van der Stel which eventually was sent to Holland.
 Van der Stel’s reply to this was a document drafted by him in his defense and signed by among other Ley and Oberholster.
 The four partners requested that the contract is canceled and it was taken over by Claas Henderiksz Diepenaar.
 Adam Tas was locked up in the Castle’s notorious dungeon and finally, Van der Stel was recalled in 1708.
 The meat contract was the issue at the heart of Van der Stel’s recall.
 (Linder) To show the great relationship that existed between Ley and Van der Stel, upon the latter’s recall, Ley acted as one of his representatives to finalize the sale of his assets.
 (Stamouers)